sidmlv43/restful-reads-api-testing/readme.md

 # Restful Reads — REST Assured API Automation Framework Template

 A Java + REST Assured + TestNG API automation framework built for the Restful Reads application.
-The framework includes role-based authentication, user-pool based session management, thread-safe parallel execution, JSON schema validation, data-driven testing with Java Faker, retry handling for flaky tests, request/response logging, and Extent Reports for reporting.
+The framework includes role-based authentication, user-pool based session management, thread-safe parallel execution, JSON schema validation, data-driven testing with Java Faker, retry handling for flaky tests, request/response logging, Extent Reports, Maven profile-based execution, and Dockerized test execution.

 I built this to actually learn how a senior SDET puts a framework together, not to write a pile of tests that hit endpoints and check status codes.
 I'm about a year into my career as an automation engineer, and this project is where I push past what my day job requires.

-If you're looking for a REST Assured + TestNG framework template with role-based authentication, thread-safe session handling, user pooling, parallel execution support, and Extent reporting already wired up, feel free to fork this and adapt it.
-The sections below walk through how each piece works and why it's built that way, so you're not just copying code you don't understand.
+If you're looking for a REST Assured + TestNG framework template with role-based authentication, user isolation, parallel execution, reporting, Maven profiles, and Docker support already wired up, feel free to fork this and adapt it.
+The sections below explain not only what each piece does, but why it exists.

 ---